 Leased BMW Superbikes for Military Police

-Some of the forty BMW R1250 RT superbikes of the KPTD which also leased them.
+Some of the forty BMW R1250 RT superbikes leased by the Army for the MPs or KPTD.
 BTDM

 SHAH ALAM: Leased BMW superbikes for military police.
 The Army’s military police – Kor Polis Tentera Di Raja – took delivery of 40 BMW R1250RT super bikes today.
 The superbikes are under lease from Syarikat Ammo Defence Sdn Bhd under a RM13.7 million Letter of Award.